jia1217/ParallelProgammingLabs/docs/Labs/Lab1_led.md

 * Click *Ok* and then click *Discard* to close it without saving the waveform.

-### Synthesize the Design and Analyze the Project Summary Output.Synthesize the Design and Analyze the Project Summary Output
+### Synthesize the Design and Analyze the Project Summary Output.

 * Click on *Run Synthesis* under the *SYNTHESIS* tasks of the *Flow Navigator* pane.